 Method 3 – Use BuiltinDocumentProperties

 This approach is similar to the FILEDATETIME function.

 Debug.Print ActiveWorkbook.BuiltinDocumentProperties("Last save time")

-If the file has been saved a date and time will be returned in the Immediate Window, if not an error will be returned.
+If the file has been saved a date and time will be returned to the Immediate Window, if not an error will be returned.